CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 * With the default encryption options, you can upload the data using SD Connect via your web browser for data analysis.
 The files will be automatically encrypted and accessible for analysis via SD Desktop.
 However, you cannot decrypt the files after downloading them to your laptop or organization's computing environment.
 Therefore, we are developing a new feature that provides automated decryption via SD Connect.
 For more information, contact us at: servicedesk@csc.fi (Sensitive Data).

-2- Adding multiple encryption keys for data storage, transfer/sharing:
+2- Adding multiple encryption keys for data storage, sharing and transfer:

 *  You can upload the data using SD Connect via a web browser and add your public encryption key.
 The files will be encrypted with the SD services by default, but you can also add your encryption key.
 In this manner,  you will also be able to download and decrypt the data when necessary